KiranSarella/notes-365-new/Notes 365/Features.md

 [ ] MetricKit

 # Issues
-[-] on first time, changes are not refresing in timeline note open [-] hang on theme save, when timeline is at month (with full data) - NotificationQueue
+[-] hang on theme save, when timeline is at month (with full data) - NotificationQueue

 [ ] recents - sort not working, deleted recents - date issue seems.